huzaifa8104/laptop-recommender-system/README.md

 5) Optionally, further customize the recommender system by modifying the dataset or algorithm according to your needs.

 # Screenshot
+To see a demo of the Laptop Recommender System in action, check out this video:
 [![Laptop Recommender System Demo](https://img.youtube.com/vi/vEqL5eBjomc/maxresdefault.jpg)](https://www.youtube.com/watch?v=vEqL5eBjomc)

 # Contributing